ewasrednicka/programming_data_science_udacity/README.md

 - `README.md` - This file

 ### Credits
-This solution has been created under [Udacity Programming for Data Science](https://www.udacity.com/course/programming-for-data-science-nanodegree--nd104) nanodegree.
+This solution has been created by Ewa under [Udacity Programming for Data Science](https://www.udacity.com/course/programming-for-data-science-nanodegree--nd104) nanodegree.